mitmath/18335/psets/proposal.md

 2. A PDF of your paper (in [SIAM format](http://www.siam.org/journals/auth-info.php) or similar, see above), due on the last day of the term.

-3. A .zip or .tar.gz archive containing your source code (in whatever programming language).
+3. A `.zip` or `.tar.gz`/`.tgz` archive containing your source code (in whatever programming language).
 A `README` file briefly outlining what is in each file would also be appreciated.
 (You don't need to include software packages downloaded from elsewhere and used unmodified, but a note in the `README` about software requirements would be good.)

 ## Frequently asked questions